Nidhinchandran47/1X3-Router/README.md

 | error        | output    | 1     | Show the parity check output, high if errror  |

 `x` can be `1`, `2` or `3` accodring to the destination.

+## Architecture

+This router consist of 4 main blocks,

+- `FIFO` : to store the packets till destination is ready
+- `REGISTER` : consist of 4 internal register packet switching and parity checking
+- `CONTROLLER` : a FSM which generate all sorts of control signals
+- `SYNCHRONIZER` : provide synchronization between register and controller